The information in this article applies to:

 There are several scenarios in which a Chief Architect plan or layout file that you wish to open might already be in use elsewhere.
 It could, for example, be:

-Working on files from a shared directory or external storage device can cause problems such as slow performance, file corruption due to data loss, or changes not being saved if the network connection is lost or slow.
+Working on files from a shared location or external storage device can cause problems, such as slow performance and file corruption/data loss.
 As a best practice, we recommend copying projects to a local file location on your computer while working on them.
 After you're done working on the file, close the program, then copy the file back up to the shared location.
 Please see KB-03155: Sharing Projects in a Work Environment that is Utilizing Cloud/Network Services to learn more.

 If you are sure that the plan or layout file is not already in use elsewhere, then it is likely that your user account for this system does not have sufficient rights to access the file where it is currently saved.